Rayzeq/quick-settings-audio-panel/README.md

 Notice
 ------

 The Bluetooth menu overflows the other quick settings below it.
-It's a known issue that is also present in the original panel, and I can't fix it.
+It's a known issue that is not related to this extension, and I can't fix it.

 Compatibility
 -------------